 Those who are used to the refined atmosphere at English meets or the sober surroundings on American tracks will find the roaring Hong Kong crowd and humble approach an exciting shock to the system.
 The track is ringed by a bank of skyscrapers giving it a neon glow during night races and echoing the noise back on to the track.
 Happy Valley is simply one of the world’s greatest sporting spectacles.

 Aside from the gambling and the racing, Happy Valley is very much a social affair.
 Beer tents and makeshift hot-dog stands keep 40,000 people fed and watered, and much of the racetrack turns into the city’s biggest al-fresco bar.
 It's also cheap - far cheaper than the exorbitant prices charged in Lan Kwai Fong for a drop of beer.

 The owners of Happy Valley are The Hong Kong Jockey Club.
 They still hold a monopoly on racing and betting in the territory, a holdover from colonial days, and the HKJC is the territories largest taxpayer and charity.

-The organisations privileged status is thanks to the average six million plus bets placed on each meet, meaning a flutter for nearly every Hong Kong resident.You can find out how to navigate the many, many bets on offer with our Hong Kong betting guide.
+The organizations privileged status is thanks to the average six million plus bets placed on each meeting, meaning a flutter for nearly every Hong Kong resident.You can find out how to navigate the many, many bets on offer with our Hong Kong betting guide.